iremkapucuoglu/p4b-website/content/en/goat-consulting.md

       - quote_image: "/images/index/logo_psu.webp"
         quote_text: '„GOAT has decisive advantages for environmentally sound urban, local and spatial planning because it includes the user perspective from the outset and does not represent the expert view first.
 This is new!“​'
         author_name: "Dr. Johannes Gnädinger, Prof. Schaller UmweltConsult GmbH"
+      - quote_image: "/images/index/stattbau_Logo.webp"
+        quote_text: '„GOAT enables us to analyse the accessibility of construction projects in a targeted and efficient manner.
+The results of the analyses form a clear basis for the development of tailored mobility concepts in residential and commercial construction.“​'
+        author_name: "Julia Korsten, stattbau münchen GmbH"
       - quote_image: "/images/index/digital-freiburg.png"
         quote_text: '„An excellent tool for data-driven, modern urban and mobility planning for ambitious 15-minute cities.“​'
         author_name: "Michael Bauder, City of Freiburg"